 I’m a loyal fan of John Cleese’s (b.
 1939) humor and characters and was delighted to read his autobiography So, Anyway… To love John Cleese is to appreciate his love for psychology and human nature.

 Beyond his brilliant comedic timing and physical ingenuity, Cleese understands humans.
 His most famous character, Basil Fawlty was a study in anger.
 Yet we loved him because he lacked self-confidence and security.
-He inspired pity – what poet Wilfred Owen saw as the root of our deepest care and empathy – not fear.
+He inspired pity – the pity that poet Wilfred Owen saw as the root of our deepest care and empathy.

 Cleese understands the world and himself through psychology.
 He’s seen psychologists most of his life and doesn’t shy from excoriating self-examination.